 At any meeting at which a quorum is present, a majority of the votes properly cast upon any question shall decide the question, except in any case where a larger vote is required by law, the Certificate of Incorporation of the Society, these bylaws or otherwise.

 SECTION 3.
 Votes.
-Each Full Member shall be entitled to one vote upon each question submitted to a vote of the Members.
+Each Full, Trainee, Honorary and Emeritus Member shall be entitled to one vote upon each question submitted to a vote of the Members.
 Members entitled to vote at a meeting must do so in person.

 SECTION 4.
 Conduct of Meetings.
 The President, or in his/her absence the President-Elect, or in his/her absence, a chairman selected by the Full Members present, shall preside at meetings of the Members.
 The Secretary-Treasurer shall keep records of any meeting of Members.
 In the absence of the Secretary-Treasurer, the presiding officer may appoint a secretary pro tem.

 SECTION 5.
-Mail Ballots.
-At least 3 months, but not more than 8 months before any meeting of Members, the Secretary-Treasurer shall mail to each Full Member mail and electronic ballots by means of which such Full Member may vote in any election and upon any proposed amendment of these bylaws, or upon any other matter designated by the Council, along with such other materials as the Council or the President shall designate.
-The deadline for return of ballots will not be less than 1 month from the date they were sent.
+Ballots.
+At least 3 months, but not more than 10 months before any meeting of Members, the Secretary-Treasurer shall send to each Full, Trainee, Emeritus and Honorary Member electronic ballots by means of which such Member may vote in any election and upon any proposed amendment of these bylaws, or upon any other matter designated by the Council, along with such other materials as the Council or the President shall designate.
+The deadline for return of ballots will not be less than 3 weeks from the date they were sent.
 The results of any ballots will be presented to the subsequent Business Meeting of Members.